cspotcode/haxetypes-to-typescript/README.md

+Create TypeScript definition files (`.d.ts`) from Haxe, allowing you to use Haxe compiled to JavaScript in your TypeScript projects.

+About
+---

 This code converts Haxe XML type information (from the Haxe compiler) into a TypeScript definition file.

 It is mostly generic, but has been purpose-built to generate type info for the Nape physics engine, compile to